j-plenert/eog_filter_game/README.md

 The signal comes from your eyes via **EOG** (electrooculography), streamed over an ESP32.

+## Game Story

+You are Professor Hermann von Helmholtz’s assistant, and unfortunately, his latest experiment has gone completely wrong.

+The machine is drowning in noise, only one clean nerve impulse remains, and naturally, it is now your job to fix everything.

+Build the right filter, rescue the signal, and save Helmholtz’s experiment before the whole lab turns into electrical chaos.

 ## What it does

 One continuous flow from raw signal to analysis: